nazie23/third-place-nwhacks-2025/README.md

-# Third Place: Because sometimes, you just need to touch grass  -  made for nwHacks 2025
+# Third Place: Because sometimes, you just need to touch grass

 ## Pitch
 Find your home-away-from-home through third spaces such as cafes, gyms and bookstores.
 Build a community and cultivate bonds by discovering local gems, social events and earning rewards in style!